-We continued and expanded our work with health providers, including Foundation House, Royal Children's Hospital and a speech
+We continued and expanded our work with health providers, including Foundation House, Royal Children's Hospital and a speech pathologist.

-We continued to expand and integrate the School-Wide Positive Behaviour Framework (SWPBS) into our school, for example by creating 'Behaviour Management Continuum' documents.
+We continued to expand and integrate the School-Wide Positive Behaviour Framework (SWPBS) into our school, for example by increasing the use of SWPBS Tier 1 strategies and creating 'Behaviour Management Continuum' documents.